- Computation Graphs

 Neuron computations are broken down into its constituent operations, each with as a separate node: multiplication, addition of bias and nonlinear activation.
 A computation graph in general could also decompose activations into primitive operations but I chose to implement these as atomic operations.

 Nodes for variables and operations are multidimensional.
-This allows to pack the equivalent of a layer’s several neurons into tensors and carry them out in parallel (only thru SIMD instructions in numpy as of now, but perhaps via GPUs in the future).
-Another observation from the vectorized quality of the graph is that it allows thinking about blocks of computation as implicit layers with shapes such as 2-in to 3-out, given by the shapes of the variable nodes.
+This allows to pack the equivalent of a layer’s several neurons into tensors and carry them out in parallel.
+Another observation from the vectorized quality of the graph is that it allows thinking about blocks of computation as implicit layers with shapes such as 2-in to 3-out, given by the shapes of the variable (parameter) nodes.

 NNKit graphs are made up of two types of nodes: variables (